Ishaan28malik/Hacktoberfest-2024/CODE_OF_CONDUCT.md

 faith may face temporary or permanent repercussions as determined by other members of the project's leadership.

+It is not advised to repeat an already committed code as it will come under plagiarism.

 ## Attribution

 This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 1.4,